bahrus/custom-enhancements/README.md

 ## How custom elements can opt in

 So far we've been discussing using enhancements to enhance *third party* elements, built-in or custom.
 Some of these enhancements/behaviors would provide functionality that is quite perpendicular to what the custom element provides -- e.g. logging, persistence, binding.
-Others will be more aligned with the the functionality the element provides.
+Others will be more aligned with the functionality the element provides.

 But I think some of the infrastructure behind this proposal could be useful to [first party developers](https://github.com/WICG/webcomponents/issues/814#issuecomment-3392840225) as well.
 In particular, it would be great if we empower custom element authors with: